hazemelh/playground/luis_to_clu.md

 ### 1. Which LUIS JSON version is supported by CLU?

-CLU supports the model JSON version 7.0.0, therefore if the JSON format is older, it would need to be imported then exported from LUIS with the most recent version.
+CLU supports the model JSON version 7.0.0.
+If the JSON format is older, it would need to be imported first, then exported from LUIS with the most recent version.

 ### 2. How are entities different in CLU?